thatobabusi/digitalgarden_thato_athena/README.md

-# Laravel 7 Thato Babusi - Project
+# DigitalGarden Project Atlas | Laravel 7 Thato Babusi - Project

 A demo project showing my Laravel skills.
 This initially started off as a learning process of the new Laravel 6 standards, then Laravel 7.2 came out and